-Reasonable precautions are taken to ensure that students' academic records are correct and complete, and that faculty and professional advisors know the various degree requirements and are kept informed about their advisees' status.
-Nevertheless, it is strongly recommended that students periodically review their transcripts and check their progress toward completing a degree.
-All students must review their academic records with the Office of the Registrar during the spring semester of their junior year to be sure they understand correctly where they stand with respect to meeting graduation requirements.
+Reasonable precautions are taken to

+ensure that students' academic records are correct and complete, and that faculty and professional advisors know the various degree requirements and are kept informed about their advisees' status.
+Nevertheless, students should periodically review their transcripts and check their progress toward completing a degree.
+All students must review their academic records with the Office of the Registrar during the spring semester of their junior year to be sure they understand how to meet their graduation requirements.

-Students who wish to participate in commencement exercises must apply to the Registrar's Office no later than the first week of classes in the fall semester preceding the May graduation of their choosing.
+Students who want to participate in commencement activities must apply to the Registrar's Office no later than the first week of classes in the fall semester preceding the May graduation.

-Requirements for the Bachelor of Arts Degree
+Requirements for the Westminster Online Bachelor of Arts Degree

-- 1. Earn 122 semester hours of course credit, with a minimum grade point average of 2.00 in the hours presented for graduation.
-No more than 2 hours of credit in developmental courses, 2 hours of credit in physical education activity courses, 12 hours of credit in internships, or 18 hours of credit in military science courses may be counted toward the minimum 122 credit hours required for graduation. - 2.
-Earn credit in ENG 103, a three-hour course in composition. - 3.
-Earn credit in two courses designated as Writing Intensive (WI) in the Schedule of Classes published each semester.
-Students transferring credit in composition must take three WI courses, with at least one upper-level course. - 4.
-Complete at least 36 credit hours as a full-time Westminster Online student, including the two semesters immediately prior to graduation.
+- Earn 122 credit hours, with a minimum grade point average of 2.00 in the hours presented for graduation.
+No more than 2 credit hours in developmental courses, 2 credit hours in physical education activity courses, 12 credit hours in internships, or 18 credit hours in military science courses may be counted toward the minimum 122 credit hours required for graduation. - 2.
+Earn 3 credit hours in ENG 103: Academic Writing. - 3.
+Earn credit in WSM 104: Transformations - 4.
+Earn credit in two Writing Intensive (WI) courses.
+Students transferring credit for ENG 103: Academic Writing must earn credit in three WI courses, with at least one being at 300-level or above. - 5.
+Complete at least 36 credit hours at Westminster.
+All credits earned during the two semesters before graduation should be earned at Westminster.
 If necessary to meet requirements for a degree, a student may take up to 9 credit hours of approved courses at another institution after the last two semesters in residence.
 Any exception to this requirement must have the approval of the Provost.

-- 5. Be certified by a department as having met the department's requirements for a major.
-No more than 40 credit hours in any one major subject may be counted toward the 122 credit hours required for graduation. - 6.
+- 6. Receive department certification as having met the requirements for the major.
+No more than 40 credit hours in any one major subject may be counted toward the 122 credit hours required for graduation. - 7.
 Complete two 3-hour, upper-level courses (with different prefixes) that are outside the student's major requirements.
 This applies to interdisciplinary majors as well as traditional majors.
-A student with more than one major can apply the upper-level, exploration cluster courses to one of their majors.
-The upper-level, exploration cluster courses can be applied to a student's minor. - 7.
-All students must complete the College's Breakthrough general education program.
+A student with more than one major can apply the upperlevel, exploration cluster courses to one of their majors.
+The upper-level, exploration cluster courses can be applied to a student's minor. - 8.
+Complete the requirements of the College's general education curriculum.

-Breakthrough, General Education Curriculum
+General Education Curriculum

-The Breakthrough Curriculum: Edwina Sandys' sculpture, Breakthrough, stands prominently at the center of Westminster's campus.
+The College's general education curriculum shares the name of Edwina Sandys' sculpture, Breakthrough, which stands prominently at the center of Westminster's campus.
 The piece consists of two figures, one male and one female, cut out of the largest segment of the Berlin Wall in North America.
 As a piece of art, Breakthrough, celebrates the liberation of Eastern Europe in 1989, reminding the viewer of the dramatic end of the Cold War, which has been so eloquently introduced by Sandys' grandfather, Winston Churchill, in 1946.
-"Breakthrough" symbolizes societal and cultural liberation. but by focusing on the anonymous figures, also suggests the eminence of individual transformation.
+"Breakthrough" symbolizes societal and cultural liberation, but by focusing on the anonymous figures, also suggests the eminence of individual transformation.

-Westminster College's new Breakthrough curriculum aspires to provide an education that is equally transformative for each student and that will also prepare our students to take up the cause of individual freedom.
+Westminster College's Breakthrough general education curriculum aspires to provide an education that is equally transformative for each student and that will also prepare our students to take up the cause of individual freedom.
 Our students will become leaders in a global society, capable of reconciling local and global issues.